 Several of our students add a specialization to their master's degree by completing one of our certificate programs.
 The certificate options listed below are open only to degree-seeking students.
 Please note that we also offer professional certificates for non-degree seeking (or special standing) students.

-Through coursework, their practicum, and their culminating experience, genetic and molecular epidemiology certificate students will gain mastery of study design, data analysis, and interpretation of results pertaining to the use of genetic and molecular data in research and public health programming.
+Through coursework, their Applied Practice Experience, and their Integrative Learning Experience, genetic and molecular epidemiology certificate students will gain mastery of study design, data analysis, and interpretation of results pertaining to the use of genetic and molecular data in research and public health programming.